kmac/mindfulnotifier/README.md

 selected interval.
 The reminder interval can either be periodic (in intervals down to a 15 minute granularity) or random (between a selected range of minutes).

 Some default reminders are provided as examples.
-You can add, edit, or remove these default reminders as you like.
+- You can add, edit, or remove these default reminders as you like.
+- Reminders can be enabled or disabled.
+- Reminders can be assigned a 'tag', and the reminder list can be filtered by tag.

 There are 5 bells included, and you can also configure a custom bell from your phone's local storage.